 Marco develops international communications strategies across multiple channels, online and offline, to expand SAI Platform's visibility and advance SAI Platform's mission.
 Specifically, he focuses on digital communication, content and messaging, and events.

-He is also responsible for the management of SAIRISI, a project on sustainable rice farming in Italy, and is managing the communications of the Doñana berry sustainable project.
+He is also responsible for the management of SAIRISI, a project on sustainable rice farming in Italy, and is managing the communications of the Doñana berry and sustainable water management project.

 He previously worked as a Communication Assistant for the Fondation Agir Contre l’Exclusion, a French foundation based in Paris dealing with CSR projects, and for the Indo-Italian Chamber of Commerce in Bangalore as a Market Analyst and Event Manager.